Victory Capital’s Corporate Responsibility Statement

 • We will each report on our activities and progress towards implementing the Principles.

 These Principles for Responsible Investment were developed by an international group of institutional investors reflecting the increasing relevance of ESG issues to investment practices.
-The process was convened by the United Nations Secretary-General.
 Additional information can be found at www.unpri.org

-We also provide our investment professionals with the requisite resources to access the ESG attributes of portfolio companies and prospective portfolio companies.
-These resources include access to research and training on best practices to use at their discretion in a manner consistent with our fiduciary responsibilities and client-specific objectives.
+We also provide our investment professionals with the requisite ESG resources to properly assess their existing or prospective portfolio holdings or to effectively engage with various management teams.
+These resources include access to research and training on best practices to use at their discretion in a manner consistent with our fiduciary responsibilities or client-specific objectives.

 We review our Proxy Voting Policy at least annually and have increasingly integrated ESG concerns into our policy based on consultation provided by Institutional Shareholder Services (ISS).

-We endeavor to advance continuous improvements in every aspect of our business and welcome comments and/or suggestions regarding our Corporate Responsibility Initiatives.
+We endeavor to advance continuous improvements in every aspect of our business and welcome any feedback regarding our corporate social responsibility or responsible investing initiatives.